-As an iPhone 6s Plus user, announcement of the new device didn’t really blow me away.
+As an iPhone 6s Plus user, the announcement of the new device didn’t really blow me away.
 There was absolutely no wow factor, I wasn’t excited and the anxiety to see what Apple was going to release ended with an anti-climax.
 To cut the long story short, I was kind of disappointed.

 I watched the keynote from the beginning to the very end, and the announcement that actually made me smile wasn’t from Apple, it was from Nintendo.
 Super Mario is officially coming to mobile and that was the biggest news on September 7th.